E-commerce

 • It avoids unnecessary jargon.

-• It clearly indicates the next step.
+• It clearly states the next step.

 • It remains consistent with policies and the brand promise.